hydrusnetwork/hydrus/docs/developer_api.md

     *   3 - Rescind a pend from a tag repository.
     *   4 - Petition from a tag repository.
 (This is special)
     *   5 - Rescind a petition from a tag repository.

+    Read about [Current Deleted Pending Petitioned](#CDPP) for more info on these states.

     When you petition a tag from a repository, a 'reason' for the petition is typically needed.
 If you send a normal list of tags here, a default reason of "Petitioned from API" will be given.
 If you want to set your own reason, you can instead give a list of \[ tag, reason \] pairs.

 Some example requests: